 3g support that is available for improving the emotional and social development of students with special educational needs

-The name and contact details of the SEN Coordinator (SENCO)
+SECTION 4 - the name and contact details of the SEN Coordinator (SENCO)

 All teachers and teaching assistants have had the following awareness training: